Oliver-Lack/Wordie-AI/readme.md

-# Wordie.AI - Human-AI Interaction Research App
+# Wordie: The Human-AI Interaction Research App

 **Wordie is a custom AI interface web app for Human-AI interaction research**